angelmons/landlab/joss/in_preparation/river_flow_dynamics/paper.md

 RiverFlowDynamics is a Python-based 2D flow model developed as a component of the Landlab framework, addressing a critical gap in the modeling of complex river systems and flood dynamics.
 Prior to RiverFlowDynamics, Landlab lacked a comprehensive 2D flow model capable of handling fully advective-dominated problems, particularly in rivers with complex topographies.
 This limitation hindered accurate simulations of diverse flow regimes and transitions crucial for advanced hydrological and environmental studies.
 The model's integration into Landlab's component framework enables future coupling with sediment transport components to simulate morphodynamic processes and assess impacts on aquatic habitat and riverine vegetation dynamics under changing flow conditions.

-Unlike commercial alternatives such as TELEMAC and Delft3D, RiverFlowDynamics provides an open-source, Python-based solution that is more accessible to researchers and educators while maintaining comparable numerical accuracy.
+Compared to existing hydraulic modeling software such as TELEMAC and Delft3D, RiverFlowDynamics offers unique advantages through its native Python implementation and integration with the Landlab framework, providing enhanced interoperability with other Earth surface process models and the broader scientific Python ecosystem while maintaining comparable numerical accuracy..
 RiverFlowDynamics solves the complete depth-averaged Saint-Venant equations, offering a significant advancement over existing Landlab components that typically use simplified equations like the kinematic wave approximation.
 This approach enables the model to capture complex flow dynamics, including subcritical and supercritical flows, hydraulic jumps, and intricate channel-floodplain interactions.
 The model's capabilities make it particularly valuable for a wide range of applications, from small-scale stream dynamics to large-scale flood simulations.
 It is design to be  applicable in scenarios involving rapid flood propagation in urban areas, detailed floodplain mapping, and the analysis of complex river morphodynamics in mountainous regions.
 By integrating RiverFlowDynamics into the Landlab framework, we provide researchers, students, and practitioners with a powerful, accessible tool for hydraulics modeling.
 This integration facilitates future modifications and contributions, ensuring the model's continual evolution to meet emerging challenges in river system analysis and flood risk assessment.
 Integration with Landlab leverages its established grid structure, visualization tools, and interoperability with other components, facilitating multi-process simulations and reducing development overhead

+## Basic Usage Example

+RiverFlowDynamics integrates seamlessly with Landlab's grid structure.
+Here's a simple example demonstrating water flow in a rectangular channel:

+import numpy as np
+from landlab import RasterModelGrid from landlab.components import RiverFlowDynamics

+# Create grid and topography
+grid = RasterModelGrid((20, 60), xy_spacing=0.1)
+z = grid.add_zeros("topographic__elevation", at="node")
+z += 0.059 - 0.01 * grid.x_of_node
+z[grid.y_of_node > 1.5] = 1.0
+z[grid.y_of_node < 0.5] = 1.0

+# Initialize fields
+grid.add_zeros("surface_water__depth", at="node")
+grid.add_zeros("surface_water__velocity", at="link")
+wse = grid.add_zeros("surface_water__elevation", at="node")
+wse += z

+# Set boundary conditions
+fixed_entry_nodes = np.arange(300, 910, 60)
+fixed_entry_links = grid.links_at_node[fixed_entry_nodes][:, 0]

+# Run model
+rfd = RiverFlowDynamics(
+    grid,
+    fixed_entry_nodes=fixed_entry_nodes,
+    fixed_entry_links=fixed_entry_links,
+    entry_nodes_h_values=np.full(11, 0.5),
+    entry_links_vel_values=np.full(11, 0.45),
+)

+for _ in range(100):
+    rfd.run_one_step()

 # Acknowledgements
-This research was supported by NSF EPSCoR (Award #2242769 to AM) and Chile's ANID FONDECYT Iniciación (Grant #11200949 to AM).
+This research was supported by NSF EPSCoR (Award #2242769) and Chile's ANID FONDECYT Iniciación (Grant #11200949 to AM).
 Landlab development was funded by NSF (Awards #1147454, #1148305, #1450409, #1450338, #1450412) and the Community Surface Dynamics Modeling System (NSF Awards #1226297, #1831623).

 # References